wasny0ps/Network-Notes/0x0 - Basics Of Computer Networking/README.md

 **Straight Cabling**: A straight through cable is a type of **twisted pair cable** that is used in local area networks to connect a computer to a network **hub** such as a **router**.

+Use straight through Ethernet cable for the following cabling:
+- Switch to router
+* Switch to PC or server
++ Hub to PC or server

 <p align="center"><img width="500px" src="https://github.com/wasny0ps/Network-Notes/blob/main/0x0%20-%20Basics%20Of%20Computer%20Networking/sources/straight-through-cable.png"></p>

 **Cross Cabling**: A crossover Ethernet cable is a type of **Ethernet cable** used to connect computing devices together directly.
 Unlike straight through cable, the RJ45 crossover cable uses two different wiring standards: one end uses the **T568A wiring standard**, and the other end uses the **T568B wiring standard**.
 The internal wiring of Ethernet crossover cables reverses the transmit and receive signals.
 It is most often used to connect two devices of the same type: e.g. two **computers or two switches to each other**.

+Use crossover cables for the following cabling:
+- Switch to switch
+* Switch to hub
++ Hub to hub
+- Router to router
+* PC to PC

 <p align="center"><img width="500px" src="https://github.com/wasny0ps/Network-Notes/blob/main/0x0%20-%20Basics%20Of%20Computer%20Networking/sources/crossover-cable.png"></p>

+## Cable Types

+**Fiber Optic Cable**: Fiber optic cable, also know as optical fiber cable, is a **type of Ethernet cable** which consists of one or more optic fibers that are used to transmit data.
+It is an assembly similar to an **electrical cable** while it is used to carry light and the **fiber optic cable price is much higher than that of copper cable**.
+Designed to use light pulses, fiber optic cables **support long distance telecommunication and high-speed data transmission**.
+Normally, fiber optic cable can run at a speed of 10 Gbps, 40 Gbps and even 100 Gbps.
+Therefore, it is widely used in much of the world’s internet, cable television and telephone systems.

+**Coaxial Cable**: A coaxial cable is an electrical cable with a copper conductor and an insulator shielding around it and a braided metal mesh that prevents signal interference and cross talk.
+Coaxial cable is also known as **coax**.

+**The core copper conductor** is used for the transmission of signals and the insulator is used to provide insulation to the copper conductor and the insulator is surrounded by a braided metal conductor which helps to **prevent the interference of electrical signals and prevent cross talk**. **This entire setup is again covered with a protective plastic layer to provide extra safety to the cable**.

+**UTP Cable**: Short for **unshielded twisted pair**, a UTP cable is a cable used in computer networking that consists of two shielded wires twisted around each other.
+As the name would imply, these cables do not have insulation (shielding) between each of the paired wires.
+Consequently, **they do not block electromagnetic interference, resulting in a higher risk of packet loss or corruption**.

+**_by wasny0ps_**